MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-01.md

 ## Your Mark

 I've modified marking to make it less punishing.

+### Oops Policy

+If you make a simple mistake at Level 1 or 2, the standard Oops Policy is in effect: you'll get an opportunity to fix ONE oops.

 ### The Ladder